wegnerce/taxomias/README.md

   ``` shell
   python setup_taxomias.py names.dmp nodes.dmp assembly_summary_refseq.txt ncbi_taxonomy.db
   ```
   After this step our NCBI taxonomy database contains three tables: acc_taxid (mappings of accession version numbers and taxonomic identifiiers for all proteins deposited in NCBI nr), tree (the whole NCBI taxonomy as hierarchical table) and genomes (mappings of taxonomic identifiiers to availabl refseq genomes).
+The previously imported files are not longer necessary and can be deleted to save disk space.
 With that our database is ready to be used.
 To check its integrity we do a little example:

   ``` shell
   sqlite ncbi_taxonomy.db